Koed00/django-q/docs/install.rst

 cpu_affinity
 ~~~~~~~~~~~~

 Sets the number of processor each worker can use.
-This does not affect auxiliary process like the sentinel or monitor and is only useful for tweaking the performance of very high traffic clusters.
+This does not affect auxiliary processes like the sentinel or monitor and is only useful for tweaking the performance of very high traffic clusters.
 The affinity number has to be higher than zero and less than the total number of processors to have any effect.
 Defaults to using all processors::

     # processor affinity example.